 Reticulated natural gas is distributed in the North Island only.
 Almost all the gas in the South Island is bottled.
 The Powerswitch calculations only include reticulated gas.

 Powerswitch can be used to compare prices for electricity and natural gas from participating retailers; calculations for bottled LPG are not available.
 But you can select bottled LPG as an answer to the heating question.
 This will exclude the LPG part and give you a representative electricity comparison.

 All the information we need to know is on your bill:

-Powerswitch comparisons include GST, Electricity Authority levies, daily charges, unit charges, plus prompt payment and dual-fuel discounts (it's important to note that some retailers provide their customers with rates exclusive of GST and levies).
+Powerswitch comparisons include GST, Electricity Authority levies, daily charges, unit charges, plus prompt payment and dual-fuel discounts (it is important to note that some retailers provide their customers with rates exclusive of GST and levies).

-Electricity providers are required to assist low-use customers by offering them a low fixed charge tariff option of no more than 30¢ per day (excluding GST but after any prompt payment discount is subtracted).
+Electricity providers are required to assist low-use customers by offering them a low fixed charge tariff option of no more than 60¢ per day (excluding GST but after any prompt payment discount is subtracted).
 Your provider should inform you at least annually of whether it may be beneficial for you to switch to a low fixed charge rate.

-The low-user plan is generally the best option if you use less than 8000kWh per year, or 9000kWh per year if you live in parts of the lower south region (all areas south of and including Christchurch, but excluding the West Coast).
+The low-user plan is generally the best option if you use less than 8000kWh per year, or 9000kWh per year if you live in parts of the lower south region (all areas south of and including Christchurch but excluding the West Coast).